WISCONSIN EMPLOYEE RELOCATION COUNCIL, INC

 Section 6.
 Limitation

-A representative may not be elected to the Board of Directors while another representative of the same member organization is serving as a board member unless approved by the board.
+A Member Representative may not be elected to the Board of Directors while another representative of the

 Section 7.
 Resignation